Insights & News

 After years of litigation, J.A. v.
 New Jersey Department of Education, a lawsuit in New Jersey federal court, reached a settlement.

-We are happy to welcome Michael Kayal as the newest associate at Chasan!
+We are happy to welcome Michael Kayal as the newest associate at Chasan Lamparello Mallon & Cappuzzo, PC!

 2026 Edition of The Best Lawyers in America® Recognizes Ten CLM&C Attorneys